mgunyho/PdArray/Little-Utils/README.md

 Most of these modules were born out of me yelling "How the hell is this not in Fundamental?!".
 Much of the functionality is available in other plugin packs, but I didn't want to download 30 modules just to add two numbers together.
-Oh and I also tried to make them look nice.
+I also tried to make them look nice.

 All modules except for Button have polyphonic support.